 Guggenheim Internships Application Process

 Each student may apply to two Guggenheim internship opportunities.
 A separate personal statement must be submitted for each internship to which you apply.
 The Pace Center staff is available to help applicants more clearly understand the organizations and can provide former intern evaluations upon request.
 The application consists of an online form, brief personal statement, and resume.
-To see the currently advertised positions for summer 2017, click here.
+To learn more, view our list of 2020 positions.

 After you accept your internship, you are required to work with your host organization in the spring to determine internship dates and length.
 Guggenheim interns are paid via a series of stipends from the University and interns are responsible for any and all tax liabilities.
 Federal work-study students may be paid through the Office of Student Employment.